team4470programming/To-do/README.md

 2) Skeleton code created

-3) lesson plan laid out and ready to go
+3) lesson plans laid out and ready to go

 4) Git server up and running (district or not)

-5) Everyone pared up and reasonably happy
+5) Everyone paired up and reasonably happy

 Kids on the team: